 - Fluffy keto waffles

 - Mashed cauliflower

-There’s no doubt collagen is crucial for the proper function of your skin, bones, joints, nails, hair, tendons, heart, brain, and eyes, and a deficiency can lead to degenerative diseases like osteoporosis and early skin aging
+There’s no doubt collagen is critical for the structure and function of skin, bones, joints, nails, hair, tendons, heart, brain, and eyes.

-Because they’re tasteless and odorless, you can add the peptides to all sorts of drinks, snacks and semi-solid meals to amp up your collagen levels effortlessly.
+Because they’re tasteless and odorless, you can add hydrolyzed collagens peptides to drinks, snacks, and recipes to easily boost your collagen levels.